• Skip to primary navigation

 Notes

 • Cherries - Either fresh or frozen pitted cherries can be used.
-Frozen cherries don't have to be defrosted first, but letting them soften for a bit makes them easier to pulse in the food processor.
-Pulse the cherries to the desired consistency depending on how big of chunks you would like.
+Frozen cherries don't have to be defrosted first, but letting them soften makes it easier to pulse.

 Nutrition